makrai/notes/futrell-2501-linguists-stopped-worrying.md

   * Experimentally, from sufficient performance data, one may infer an underlying formal cognitive structure, no matter whether the implementation substrate is a brain or a neural network (Piantadosi and Gallistel, 2024).
-  * the standard procedure in linguistics, where data consisting primarily of acceptability judgments is used to postulate underlying linguistic competence This approach
+  * the standard procedure in ling, where data consisting primarily of acceptability judgments is used to postulate underlying linguistic competence This approach
   * can be applied just as well to LMs